rayanamal/textadept-wiki/Home.md

   Coding abbreviation engine.
 Requires the official Hypertext module.
 * [Moonscript](https://bitbucket.org/a_baez/ta-moonscript) -- And another one by
   the [creator of the language](https://github.com/leafo/moonscript-textadept).
-* A group of unsupported modules (including Adeptsenses) for Java, PHP, RHTML, Ruby, and Ruby on Rails can be found [here](adeptsense)
 * [Toml](https://bitbucket.org/a_baez/ta-toml) -- A small module with snippets.
 * [Rust](https://bitbucket.org/a_baez/ta-rust) -- This thing has everything you
   could think of for working with the Rust language.